MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-ha-content.md

 ## Components

 Many components and Azure services are used in the multi-region AKS reference architecture.
-Only those with uniqueness to this multi-cluster architecture are listed below.
-For the remaining, please reference the [AKS Baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).
+Only those components with uniqueness to this multi-cluster architecture are listed below.
+For the remaining, reference the [AKS Baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).

 - **Multiple clusters / multiple regions** Multiple AKS clusters are deployed, each in a separate Azure region.
 During normal operations, network traffic is routed between all regions.
 If one region becomes unavailable, traffic is routed to a region closest to the user who issued the request.
 - **Hub and Spoke network per region** A regional hub and spoke network pair are deployed for each regional AKS instance.
 Azure Firewall Manager policies are used to manage firewall policies across all regions.